pydio/pydio-doc-admin-guide/1_installation_guide/3_pydio_booster/2_installing_pydio_booster_manual.md

 To run Pydio Booster you simply need to run:

-    /path/to/pydio -c /path/to/pydioconf
+    /path/to/pydiobooster -conf /path/to/pydioconf

+`For the path/to/pydiobooster, pydiobooster stands for the file that you downloaded above it should be named Pydio by default`
-Make sure to pass an absolute path to the conf.
+**Make sure to pass an absolute path to the conf.**

 However especially if you want to use the upload feature we recommend you to run it changing the process' owner:

-    su www-data -c "/path/to/pydio -c /path/to/pydioconf"
-    # OR
-    sudo -u www-data /path/to/pydio -c /path/to/pydioconf
+    sudo -u www-data /path/to/pydiobooster -conf /path/to/pydioconf

 ## Troubleshooting

-You can check the websocket status in your web browser's developer console reloading the page with the console open (Chrome).
-You should not see a `switching back to polling` message.
+You can check the websocket status in your web browser's **developer tools** reloading the page with the **console** open (Chrome).
+If you dont see a `switching back to polling` message it means that it's working.

 You should regularly check your logs.